-- We will develop a citywide understanding of recruitment and retention issues so that we can create a plan to minimise the loss of expertise and changes in staff. - We will make jobs in inclusion attractive to people so that we can recruit and retain high quality staff including investing in training to support professional development. - We will work to empower staff to be creative, pro-active and make decisions.
+- We will develop a citywide understanding of recruitment and retention issues. - We will make jobs in inclusion attractive to people so that we can recruit and retain high quality staff.

-- Services will have the right skilled staff to support the people that need them. - Staff will be skilled and well trained, make better decisions and give better support. - Leaders will have clear roles and responsibilities and will be accountable. - Services will work well together and with families with shared values, language and knowledge. - Services will be able to recruit and retain high quality staff and morale will be high.
+- Services will have the right skilled staff to support the people that need them. - Staff will be skilled and well trained, make better decisions and give better support. - Leaders will have clear roles and responsibilities and will be accountable.

+- Services will work well together and will share values, language and knowledge.
+Services will be able to recruit and retain high quality staff and morale will be high.